One Last Chance At Love

 "Mom?
 Are you okay?"
 Addy asked, her voice laced with the heavy fatigue of a new mother.

 "I'm wonderful, sweetheart," Allison lied gently, her voice softening into a warm, maternal tone.
-"I'm in Texas tonight.
+"I'm still in Texas.
 The drive has been beautiful.
 How are my girls?"

 "I am perfectly fine," Allison assured her, smiling as she looked out the motel window at the dark Texas sky.
-"I needed the quiet.
-I'll see you in a couple of days, Addy.
-Give those babies a kiss for me."
+"I needed the quiet drive.
+I'll see you in a couple of days, Addison".

-As she hung up, the heavy, humid air of the approaching Deep South seemed to drift through the gaps in the window frame, carrying the faint, sweet scent of pine and distant water.
+As she hung up, the heavy, humid air of an approaching storm seemed to drift through the gaps in the window frame, carrying the faint, sweet scent of pine.
 She was getting closer to her sanctuary.
 Beaufort was waiting, a quiet coastal town where she hoped she could finally heal.
-But as she closed her eyes, she couldn't shake the feeling that the past she was running from was already waiting for her at the end of the road.
+But she couldn't shake the feeling that the past she was running from was already waiting for her at the end of the road.

 Dust and Dreams